metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 </details>

 [setreplace](https://github.com/metafacture/metafacture-core/tree/master/metamorph/src/main/java/org/metafacture/metamorph/functions/SetReplace.java) replaces multiple strings.
 The mapping from string to replacement is defined in a map, just as done in the lookup function.
 See also Data Lookup.
 Setreplace does not support regex if you use in a seperate map.

+TODO: `replace` and `regexp` seem to have different ways in using groups with and without bracket.

 <details>
   <summary>Example <b>Morph</b></summary>